Welcome to this page covering quickstart guides to three renderers…

 GPU rendering is not different or lesser than CPU rendering, math is math, and the results can be identical.
 At this stage, Redshift is the only GPU renderer we teach, and you can only use it with the newer NVidia video cards, it does not come with a free version without a watermark.

-Your hardware limitations and budget can play an essential role in your learning choices.
+So your hardware limitations and budget will play a role in deciding your renderer.

 For simplicity, you can think of a Geforce 1070 video card in Redshift as being roughly three times faster than a dedicated CPU in Arnold or RenderMan, but this will vary greatly depending on the task.